-Roseann Lake is a journalist and producer for The Economist.
+Roseann Lake covers Cuba for The Economist.
 She was a TV reporter in China for five years as a television reporter and journalist.
 Her China coverage has appeared in Foreign Policy, Time, The Atlantic, Salon, and Vice among others.
-She lives in New York City.
+She lives between New York City and Havana.

 LEFTOVER IN CHINA (UPCOMING)

 Factory Girls meets The Vagina Monologues in this fascinating narrative on China’s single women—and why they could be the source of its future.